adamkielar/adamkielar.github.io/_posts/2023-01-18-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-2-jenkins-kaniko.md

 kubectl apply -f jenkins-pvc.yaml
 ```
 5.Create custom docker image with Jenkins and install plugins.
-Due to problems, I encountered installing with default settings I had to create the following custom image.
+Due to problems, I encountered installing Jenkins with default settings I had to create custom image.
 Customization of Jenkins is a complex task and each part needs a bit of tweaking.
 [Link to custom image](https://hub.docker.com/repository/docker/adamkielar/jenkins-runner/general).

 ```Dockerfile